-As of December 31, 2019, we had 2,434 employees and subcontractors dedicated to sales and marketing.
+As of December 31, 2020, we had 2,427 employees and subcontractors that majority of them dedicated to pre sales and marketing support located in various jurisdictions.

 Support and Services

 We operate a worldwide technical services organization which provides a wide range of services including the following: (i) technical customer support programs and plans; (ii) professional services in implementing, upgrading and optimizing Check Point products, such as design planning and security implementation; and (iii) certification and educational training on Check Point products.